 Many people with plantar fasciitis find that shoes with a slight heel help to reduce the pain of this condition.
 This is because the plantar fascia does not need to stretch as much as usual by elevating the heel compared to the rest of the foot.
 As a result, you can walk much better without pain because you will not be forcing your fascia to stretch.

 The heel alone will do a lot to hold the foot in place.
 It can also give your plantar fascia a chance to rest and relax.
-This is important because plantar fasciitis can sometimes go away on its own, but it certainly won’t go away if you always stress the fascia.
+This is important because plantar fasciitis can sometimes go away independently, but it certainly won’t go away if you always stress the fascia.

 For that reason, wearing the right shoes is very important.
 But what else should you look for besides shoes with slightly high heels?